 Do you want to create a WordPress Salesforce integration?
 Connecting WordPress to Salesforce lets you create leads, contacts, and accounts automatically from your forms.

-In this article, we’ll show you the best way to integrate your WordPress forms with Salesforce.
+In this article, we’ll show you the best way to connect your WordPress form to Salesforce.
 Our method is the easiest way to sync up your site with Salesforce.

 Does Salesforce Integrate with WordPress?

 Absolutely.
 You can integrate Salesforce with WordPress to automatically create objects when your forms are submitted.

 In this step-by-step guide, we’re going to show you how to integrate Salesforce and WordPress with the WPForms Salesforce addon.

 WPForms works perfectly as a WordPress Salesforce form plugin because it lets you connect your forms to your Salesforce database.
 You don’t need to pay for a developer to use it because we’re going to show you how to quickly set up the connection yourself.